gravitational/teleport/rfd/0059-search-based-access-requests.md

 Will complete this section with an example config, or create another RFD.

-### Search events
+### Audit events

-Will create an event `access_request.search` that will include the searches users are running in the scope of requesting access.
+Will create a new audit event `access_request.search` that will include the searches users are running in the scope of requesting access.

 ### OpenSSH

-OpenSSH clients should work, assuming that the proxy and node are both Teleport.
+OpenSSH clients should work with credentials obtained via search-based access requests, assuming that the proxy and node are both Teleport.
 OpenSSH servers won't support this flow.